 This hostel provides travelers with authentic accommodation at an affordable price.
 Private and dorm rooms are on offer, with breakfast included in the majority of bookings.
 Guests can also enjoy free wifi in each room.
 The house is within walking distance to the town centre and numerous attractions, including the Dark Church and Urgup Museum.

 Best Hotel in Cappadocia: Evi Cave Hotel

-For an authentic stay amidst the beautiful landscape of Cappadocia, chose the Evi Cave Hotel.
+This hotel provides an authentic stay in Cappadocia.
 With friendly, helpful staff and a relaxing atmosphere, this place really makes guests feel special.

 Packed full of history that in some parts of the hotel dates back to the 2nd century, stay in one of their carefully designed rooms and enjoy breakfast with views of the distant mountains.

 Evi Cave Hotel is one of our favourites in Cappadocia but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

 Cappadocia Neighborhood Guide – Places to Stay in Cappadocia